totaloutput/sync_priv_pub/README.md

     * Because dependencies were processed first, their new [pseudo version](https://golang.org/cmd/go/#hdr-Pseudo_versions) can be used here.
 * Adds new untracked files in Dest.
 * Commits changes to local Dest clone
+    * If an email address was specified, this is used for the commit instead of your global default.
 * Pushes changes to Dest git tree (branch)